rolandsolace/solace-azure-quickstart/README.md

 # Troubleshouting VMR startup

 All startup logs are located here: /var/lib/waagent/custom-script/download/0/ and are readable by root only.
-Host and Container logs and diagnostics are collected and aggregated in a Azure Log Analytics workspace that can be viewed and analyzed from the Azure Portal under More services > Intelligence + Analytics > Log Analytics
+Host and Container logs and diagnostics are collected and aggregated in a Azure Log Analytics workspace that can be viewed and analyzed from the Azure Portal under More services > Intelligence + Analytics > Log Analytics.

 ## Contributing